naijwu/ADHOC-Battleship/README.md

 4. Logging of every action made by delegates
 5. Action completion/error notification

-There are quite a few lines of code that are not too optimized, as I only had several days to complete it.
+There are quite a few lines of code that are not adequately optimized, as I was rushing its completion.

 Database-y things:
  - One database (ADHOCY) with two tables (master, grid)